The Strategic Guide to Edge Computing

 Edge provides direct connectivity to hyperscale clouds

 Some edge data centers will provide hyperscale cloud on-ramp and off-ramp services, which help to limit the distance the data travels on the internet.
 AWS, Azure and Google Cloud all offer direct connections.
+Learn how edge computing will work with AWS and Azure.

 Edge will be managed centrally

 Businesses that need to deploy and manage tens, hundreds, or thousands of distributed edge data centers will achieve economies of scale by standardizing on a software-defined configuration and replicating it repeatedly, using hyperconverged infrastructure (HCI).
 Such a constellation of edge data centers will be remotely monitored and managed with automation platforms.
 IT governance also scales with this approach.
 Since central IT configures the components at the edge, they can ensure consistency and adherence to best practices and policies.
+Thinking of migrating to the edge?
+Learn about the main edge computing migration concerns and challenges.

 5G and edge computing will enable augmented reality (AR), autonomous vehicles, smart factories and smart cities.